-Switzerland has one of the most stable and open economies in the world, and it was ranked fourth in the 2019 Index of Economic Freedom.
-Switzerland has a highly-developed services sector, focused around the financial services industry and high-tech and knowledge-based production.
+Switzerland has one of the most stable and open economies in the world, and it was ranked fifth in the 2020 Index of Economic Freedom.
+Switzerland has a highly developed services sector, focused around the financial services industry and high-tech and knowledge-based production.
 Other key sectors include the chemical, pharmaceutical and life-sciences industries.
 Switzerland has one of the highest levels of per capita GDP in the world, and its currency, the Swiss franc, is regarded as a "safe haven currency" due to the country’s stable economy.

 As Switzerland is a relatively small country, the economy relies heavily on trade.
-To bolster its openness towards external markets, Switzerland has a tariff rate of 0% for most imports, except agricultural products.
-The highly-developed financial sector offers a suite of financial instruments, while the banking industry is well capitalised, contributing to Switzerland’s status as an investment haven.
+To bolster its openness towards external markets, Switzerland has low tariffs on imports.
+The highly developed financial sector offers a suite of financial instruments, while the banking industry is well capitalised, contributing to Switzerland’s status as an investment haven.

 Foreign investors typically enjoy the same regulatory treatment as Switzerland's national investors, including the same tax regulation and corporate laws.
 There are no significant barriers to foreign investment.
 The country's geographical location gives it access to the European, African and Middle Eastern markets.
 Switzerland's state-of-the-art infrastructure further enhances its connectivity within the region.